 Once you make up your mind about going from relaxed to natural you can take it slowly by allowing your hair to slowly grow out whilst only trimming off the permed ends bit by bit.

 The idea is that you wait for your new growth to come in so that you can maintain the length of your hair.

 The big chop is not always an option for some people so transitioning can make that a little easier.

-Anything that you want to do that is new will take time to learn.
-As early as you can you should start to get to understand all about your new hair growth.
+Anything that you want to do which is new will take time to learn.
+As early as you can you should start to get a better understanding of your new hair growth.

 As your new growth comes in it will feel very different from the relaxed hair that you are used to.